 As the elderly may have limited mobility, this drives demand for convenient meals with adequate nutrition and appropriate texture.
 Your food manufacturing business can innovate to create economical, protein-rich food products or ingredients that can be added during meal preparation to improve nutrition levels.

-More innovative approaches are needed to sustainably increase food production and decrease food waste, so as to feed a growing world population.
+More innovative approaches are needed to sustainably increase food production and improve food security as Singapore sets to achieve target of producing 30% of its nutritional needs locally by 2030.

 Singapore is particularly vulnerable to fluctuations in global food supply and prices, as over 90% of our food is imported.
-To mitigate climate changes and weather patterns that disrupt crop yields, you can explore technologies that increase food volume with fewer resources and leave smaller environmental footprints.
+To mitigate climate changes and weather patterns that disrupt crop yields, you can explore agriculture and food technologies that increase food volume with fewer resources and leave smaller environmental footprints.

-You can also build food security and grow your business by seeking opportunities in sustainable food manufacturing, increasing manufacturing productivity, and by converting food manufacturing by-products into new and usable products.
+You can also build food security and grow your business by seeking opportunities in agriculture technology, sustainable food manufacturing, increasing manufacturing productivity, and by converting food manufacturing by-products into new and usable products.

 Exciting opportunities lie ahead for food companies in Singapore.
 If you are ready to explore these opportunities in the local and overseas food industry, Enterprise Singapore has a suite of tools and programmes to support Singapore food manufacturing companies.